-All indicators related to accidents in the workplace (reported in the table below) are continuously monitored and measured.
+All workplace accident indicators are continuously monitored and measured.

-Training its people is part of the prevention initiatives promoted by the Group.
+Training its people is part of the prevention initiatives promoted by Moncler.

 Moncler’s commitment to promoting and protecting the health of its employees goes beyond the workplace and occupational risks.
-This explains the meaning and purpose behind the various training and information initiatives organised by the Company, with the support of the Umberto Veronesi Foundation, to promote cancer and heart disease prevention and nutritional education.
-The initiatives organised during the year took place in Italy, and involved approximately 76 people for a total of almost 114 hours of training.
-Beyond the
+This explains the meaning and purpose behind the various training and information initiatives on prevention organised by the Company.

-Alongside these initiatives, Moncler is committed to establishing agreements with local outpatient clinics, to ensure employees have access to the best medical centres at the most affordable prices.
+Alongside these initiatives, Moncler is committed to establishing agreements with local outpatient clinics, to ensure that employees have access to the best medical centres at the most affordable prices.
 Moreover, in 2018, Moncler joined a supplementary healthcare fund for workers in the fashion industry in Italy, which provides services complementary to those